How to Make Christmas Less Stressful

-We’re into December now and I’m feeling extremely Christmassy.
-The decorations are up, the advent calendars are open, I’m playing exclusively Christmas music, and I might have already eaten a whole Terry’s chocolate orange.
+We’re into December now and I’m starting to feel Christmassy.
+The decorations are up, the advent calendars are on the go, and I might have already eaten a whole Terry’s chocolate orange.
 Mostly I’m really excited about the stress-free Christmas I’m planning!

 I’m definitely a Christmas person and I always look forward to this time of year with a clichéd sense of excitement.
 I love the lights in the darkness.
 I love the season of advent, of counting down the days.
 I love Christmas markets, light displays, and pantomime.
 I love the smell of Christmas – pine trees and frost, cinnamon and cloves, gluhwein and hot chocolate.
 I’m completely unapologetic about this.